Swift SDK

 - countryCode

-- isRecurring – an indication of whether the payment is a single payment or a recurring payment.
+- isRecurring – an indication of whether the payment is a single payment or a Card On File.

 This object: